Wesper Featured on CNET

 At CES 2021, there are health tech devices for all sorts of medical concerns, from heart health and neurological disorders, to sleep and allergy relief.

 Stickers that track your sleeping positions

-Wesper is bringing a sleep test into your own bedroom.
+Tatch is bringing a sleep study into your own bedroom.
 It’s a wireless wearable sensor that attaches to your stomach and chest to monitor your respiration rate, snoring and restfulness while you sleep.

 The sensors can tell what positions you sleep in, what percentage of the night you slept in those positions and how your sleep was impacted by those positions.
 For instance, if you fall asleep on your side, but wake up on your back, it’ll tell you how long you slept on your side and if your sleep got better or worse when you switched to your back.

 While it cannot yet detect if you have sleep apnea, the company says it is working on advanced versions of the sensors that can.

 All of the data is gathered into a report that you can then share with a sleep specialist that Tatch connects you with.
 They can provide greater insight into your sleep habits and make suggestions to sleep better.